unitymakesus/resources/docs/setup/4-staging-site.md

 - Repo name: `projectname`
 4. Add new remote for staging, `git remote add staging [ssh url]`
 5. Push `develop` branch.

+## Initialize the theme
+1. Go to the Terminal in cPanel
+2. `cd` to the unity-core theme
+3. Run `composer install`